Souk21/jsfx-lint/README.md

 Default severity: `warning`

-Argument present both in arg list and in modifier is partially shadowed.
+An argument present both in the arg list and in a modifier is partially shadowed.

 ```
 function foo(a) instance(a) (